bytting/gamma-viewer-3d/README.md

 # gamma-analyzer-3d
-#D view of a gamma-analyzer session
+3D view of a gamma-analyzer session